arris-ray/woodworking/process/shape/s4s/hand-tools/hand-plane.md

   * No. 5 - Jack Plane

-  * No. 7 - Jointer Plane, Try Plane (optional)
+  * No. 7 - Jointer/Try Plane (optional)

 * Buy used and [evaluate the plane's type](https://www.popularwoodworking.com/wp-content/uploads/pdatechart.pdf)

-  * Each model has an ideal manufacturing period
+  * Each model has an ideal manufacturing period that has the best combination of materials and features

     * No. 4 - ???
     * No. 5 - Type 10-15